Canada

 Quebec

-2. Surrogate must be over the age of 21 years.
+3. Surrogate must be over the age of 21 years. and must have been domiciled in Quebec for at least one year.

-5. A surrogacy agreement must be signed by all parties before conception.
+8. A surrogacy agreement must be signed by all parties before conception in the presence of two disinterested witnesses, with documentation indicating the date and place of consent.

-9. After birth, the surrogate must confirm in writing that she does not want to be the child’s mother.
-This consent cannot be given, but it must occur no earlier than seven days after birth and no later than thirty days after delivery.
+14. After birth, the surrogate must confirm in writing that she does not want to be the child’s mother.
+This consent must occur no earlier than seven days after birth and no later than thirty days after delivery.

 Northwest Territories

-Northwest Territories does not have specific legislation or regulations regarding surrogacy.
+Northwest Territories, Canada, does not have specific legislation or regulations regarding surrogacy.
 Therefore, surrogacy here would be governed by general family law principles and common law.

 The surrogate’s name will appear on the original birth certificate, and the intended parents can apply to the court for a parentage declaration.
 However, surrogacy is uncommon in the Northwest Territories, and how the court decides on surrogacy cases is unpredictable.
 The adoption route may be the best option.